adnenhamdouni/springin5steps/README.md

 Creating instance of bean 'binarySearchImpl'
-Creating instance of bean 'bubbleSortAlgorithm' Finished creating instance of bean 'bubbleSortAlgorithm' Autowiring by type from bean name 'binarySearchImpl' via constructor to bean named 'bubbleSortAlgorithm'
+Creating instance of bean 'bubbleSortAlgorithm' Finished creating instance of bean 'bubbleSortAlgorithm'

+Autowiring by type from bean name 'binarySearchImpl' via constructor to bean named 'bubbleSortAlgorithm'
 Finishing creating instance of bean 'binarySearchImpl'

 Step 6 - Dynamic auto wiring and Troubleshooting - @Primary

+Step 7 - Constructor and Setter Injection

+Constructor - Autowiring by type from bean name 'binarySearchImpl' via constructor to bean named 'bubbleSortAlgorithm'

+Setter - Autowiring by type from bean name 'binarySearchImpl' to bean name 'bubbleSortAlgorithm'

+No setter or consctructor - Autowiring by type from bean name 'binarySearchImpl' to bean name 'bubbleSortAlgorithm'